nikydix/nikydixcom-7810d/index.md

 ---

 [This](https://nikydix.roam.garden/) is the place I will share my MSc Positive Psychology and Coaching Psychology learning.
-I'll also share how I hope to integrate this with our Intentional Health course so we can all learn how to flourish in life!
+I'll also share how I hope to integrate this with our Intentional Health course, so we can all learn how to flourish in life!

 We are still getting our piece of digital real-estate ready! and are going to be planting here soon, so do come back!